National Advertising Division Finds Certain Boxed Water is Better® Environmental Claims Supported; Recommends Others be Modified or Discontinued

 grega@motawi.com

-During the inquiry, DRIPBar informed NAD that it had permanently discontinued all the challenged claims.
-The voluntarily discontinued claims will be treated, for compliance purposes, as though NAD recommended they be discontinued.
+During the inquiry, Bayview informed the National Advertising Division (NAD) that it had permanently discontinued the challenged claims.
+Therefore, NAD did not review the claims on their merits and will treat the discontinued claims, for compliance purposes, as though NAD recommended they be discontinued.

 Contact Information